2005 November Chennai stampede

 The 2005 November Chennai stampede incident happened on 6 November 2005 in a school in Vyasarpadi on the outskirts of Chennai where relief supplies were distributed by the state government for people affected by severe flooding.
 There were 6 deaths in the accident, which left another 12 injured.
 The state government announced a compensation of ₹one lakh for all the victims and ₹15,000 for the injured.

 There was another similar stampede, called 2005 December Chennai stampede in KK Nagar in Chennai, killing 42 people.
-The two incidents drew a lot of attention on the ruling AIADMK party government in Tamil Nadu under the Chief minister J Jayalalithaa.
+The two incidents drew much attention to the ruling AIADMK party government in Tamil Nadu under the Chief minister J Jayalalithaa.

 Background

 During 2005, there were heavy rains in Chennai and the surrounding areas that resulted in floods.
 Most coastal areas of the state were flooded.
 Many people were rendered homeless by the floods during the month.
 Relief measures were announced by the government that necessitated collecting tokens from the authorities in different centres across the city.
 The government centres were distributing rice, dhotis and saris to the people affected by the floods.